Long-Term Disability Insurance for Physician Assistants

 While this process might sound straightforward, it is often fraught with obstacles and setbacks.
 Many insurers dispute or deny claims to save themselves money, and fighting back can be overwhelming.

 That’s where having a professional legal advocate becomes essential.
-By engaging seasoned attorneys like those at Abell and Capitan Law, you can streamline the claims process and substantially increase your chances of securing the long-term disability benefits you are owed.
+By engaging seasoned attorneys like those at Capitan Law, you can streamline the claims process and substantially increase your chances of securing the long-term disability benefits you are owed.
 We aim to take the weight off your shoulders, enabling you to focus on what matters most – your health and recovery.
-With Abell and Capitan Law, you’re not just hiring a legal team.
+With Capitan Law, you’re not just hiring a legal team.
 You’re gaining partners committed to your cause.

 Common Causes of Long-Term Disabilities Among Physician Assistants